 Maintaining the humidity levels inside my Rainforest Terrarium

-To ensure constant and consistent humidity, I have four fans that operate inside this Rainforest Terrarium; two 8cm fans are housed internally, these fans run constantly within the tank to maintain good air circulation inside this terrarium at all times.
-Good air circulation is important to create a healthy growing environment, to avoid fungal problems, and to allow the water around each of the plant’s roots to evaporate before nightfall and to ensure that my plants have the best growing conditions.
+To ensure constant and consistent humidity, I have four fans that operate inside this Rainforest Terrarium.
+Two 8cm fans are housed internally, these fans run constantly, within the tank, to maintain good air circulation inside this terrarium, at all times.
+Good air circulation is important to create a healthy growing environment, to avoid fungal problems, and to allow the water around each of the plant’s roots to evaporate before nightfall, and to ensure that my plants enjoy optimum growing conditions.

-In addition, there are two 8cm fans, which were placed into the custom-cut holes in the ceiling of this Rainforest Terrarium, which provide internal/external air exchange.
-These two fans only operate when required, pulling humid air out of the top panel of the tank, and as a consequence drawing fresh air into the tank through the grille in the lower front of my Rainforest Terrarium.
-These fans are connected to a hygrometer unit, with a probe inside the tank, so they only operate when humidity exceeds 80% RH.
-If the humidity level rises, the fans will draw clean, dry air into the the tank, but at soon as the humidity level begins to drop, the fans switch off automatically, maintaining a minimum humidity level and optimum growing conditions inside this Rainforest Terrarium at all times.
+In addition, there are two 8cm fans, which were placed into the custom-cut holes, in the ceiling of this Rainforest Terrarium.
+These fans provide internal/external air exchange.
+When this terrarium becomes too humid, these fans automatically pull humid air out of the top panel of the tank; as a consequence of this action, the design of my terrarium results in fresh air being drawn into the tank, through the grille, in the lower front section of my Rainforest Terrarium.
+These ceiling fans are connected to a hygrometer unit, with a probe inside the tank; they only operate when humidity inside my Rainforest Terrarium exceeds 80%RH.
+If the humidity level rises above 80%RH, the fans will draw fresh, dry air into the the tank, but as soon as the humidity level begins to drop, the fans switch off automatically, thereby maintaining a minimum humidity level and ensuring optimum growing conditions inside this Rainforest Terrarium, at all times.

 I hope the diagram above helps to demonstrate the method for allowing air circulation around and through this Rainforest Terrarium.